gear-k/Assignment-2/README.md

 ### 3. Project Overview<a name="project-overview"></a>

-The **InflaGlobe** project introduces a cutting-edge web-based application designed to showcase real-time and historical GDP growth data for countries and regions.
+The **InflaGlobe** project introduces a cutting-edge web-based application designed to showcase real-time and GDP growth data for countries and regions.
 This initiative caters to users interested in economics, finance, and global economic trends, providing valuable insights into economic performance and its impact on various regions.

 #### Key Features